kweingart08/ticket-taker/README.md

       - Added OrderMailer.new(@order).deliver_now so that if an order was created, it would send the email.

 #### Create Dashboard for Admin
   When I got to the dashboard for admin, I decided re-organize my site.
 I moved all of the "create" links and "show" for movies, screens, and orders to be inside the admin page.
-This way when I user comes to the site, they see showtimes on the main page (without the edit and delete buttons showing).
+This way when a user comes to the site, they see showtimes on the main page (without the edit and delete buttons showing).
 If that person is admin, they can click admin and see all of their options to add or view the other data.

-  All of the order information and dashboard is found in the '/get' route for orders.
+  All of the order information and dashboard is found in the '/get' route for orders and there is a link to this from the admin page.
 This site includes the following:

   * Table showing all orders.
   * Filter option to put in a movie name and see only those orders.